py-techninja/Email_Sender/README.md

 # Email_Sender
-An Email bot with both desktop and smtp server
+An Email bot
+This Bot automates Gmail via Desktop Automation and gmail smtp There are two API's to these approaches:
+Email_Sender - gmail smtp
+EmailSender - Web Desktop App

+Use this API with your own discretion!